-Term runs July 2019 to June 2021 and every 2 years thereafter.
+Term runs July 2021 to June 2023 and every 2 years thereafter.
 The By Law Committee meets to review and make changes to the by laws as required.
+Members are able to submit bylaw amendments or new language to the

-Any changes made to the existing by laws must be presented to membership and be voted on.
+Chair.
+Any changes made to the existing by laws must be presented to membership and be voted on at 2/3 approval.
 After this process, they are sent to the National Executive Board (NEB) for approval.
 Once approved by NEB then they are active.